Credentials can change, and that’s often for the better…

-This is a picture of the comfortable and warm quilt that was made from all the runner’s T-shirts I received while jogging my way through thirteen marathons in nine different states.
+This is a picture of the comfortable and warm quilt that was made from all the runner’s T-shirts Robert received while jogging his way through thirteen marathons in nine different states.
 All that activity generated not just T-shirts, but a strong heart and lungs.
 That’s a good thing, right?
-Especially with the history of heart disease in my family of origin.
+Especially with the history of heart disease in his family of origin.
 But, it’s not the whole story…

-After about ten years and with all that running, I developed back pain and sciatic nerve issues.
-Don’t misunderstand, this is not to be critical of running.
-During those years, I was in the best condition of my life.
-Here’s the point.
-Listen to your body.
-It’s fully capable of advising you when it is time to change your routines.
-But, you have to be willing to listen.
-With physical therapy and a regular yoga practice, I was able to restore the health and strength of my lower back, without surgery or prescription medications.
-I had to learn a better way to balance the physical, emotional, cerebral, and spiritual aspects of my life.
-That was the takeaway, the lesson with which to continue the journey.
+After about ten years and with all that running, he developed back pain and sciatic nerve issues.
+Don’t misunderstand, this is not to be critical of jogging as a healthy form of exercise.
+During those years, he was in the best condition of his life.
+And, he listened to his body.
+It’s fully capable of advising us when it is time to for healthy change.
+We have to be willing to listen.
+With physical therapy and a regular yoga practice, Robert was able to restore the health and strength of his lower back, without surgery or prescription medications.
+Eventually, it became a better way to balance the physical, emotional, cerebral, and spiritual aspects of his life.
+And the takeaway, the lesson with which to continue the journey.

 Being active is key.
 Continuing to learn is too.

-In addition to being a former marathoner, a former attorney, and a life-long geologist, I am a writer, father, husband, speaker, and bicyclist.
-Listed below are some post-midlife activities that inform my credentials as the Adventurer With A Pen:
+In addition to being a former middle-of-the-pack marathoner and a former attorney, Robert is a writer, father, trophy husband, speaker, and touring cyclist.
+Listed below are some post-midlife activities that inform his credentials as the Adventurer With A Pen:

 - Thirteen marathons in nine different states (of geography)

-- Raised two wonderful kids who became reasonably healthy, competent, and enjoyable people
+- Raised two wonderful kids who became healthy, extremely competent, and enjoyable people

 - Explored Alaska on a road trip from Colorado to the Arctic Circle,